 Once Mr. Biden was admitted to practice before the Supreme Court of the State of Delaware, he started his legal career as a public defender, but later formed a law firm with another attorney practicing corporate law and doing criminal law on the side.
 To make ends meet, Mr. Biden was elected to a County Council seat in New Castle County.
 That would be his first "dive" into the world of politics, but not the last one...

 In 1972, Mr. Biden ran for the United States Senate for the first time.
 He ran against J. Caleb Boggs, a two-term senator who was only reluctantly running for a third term.
-Mr. Boggs' half-hearted campaign was an opening that an energetic Joe Biden took advantage of by employing a simples "grass roots" campaign.
+Mr. Boggs' half-hearted campaign was an opening that an young, energetic Joe Biden took advantage of by employing a simple "grass roots" campaign.
 He would win that election by less than one-percent margin.

 Joe Biden would remain in the United States Senate for 15 years before he decided to run for president.
 When he announced 1987, he was a relative unknown and did not help matters when he plagiarized a speech by Canadian politician Neil Kinnock.
 There were other instances of plagiarism as well.
 These gaffes would haunt him the rest of the political career.
 He would still remain in the U.S. Senate until 2009 when he became Vice President...
 However, his role in the Senate did not decrease that much as he still cast deciding votes a time or two during the proceedings.